 Information on how to contact our Coastliner Buses Ltd is available on all buses, in all timetables, on our website and, where possible, in information leaflets.

 All suggestions and complaints whether in writing, by email, in person or by telephone will be investigated and dealt with.
+We will, however, not entertain complaints from legal practitioners unless the complaint has, in the first instance, been addressed to us in writing, either by letter or email, in order to give us the opportunity to respond formally.

 We will provide a response as quickly as possible and always within seven days of receipt, even if this is initially to explain what investigation needs to take place and how long this will take.